 At any location containing minimal space, a camera rest bag becomes useful for heavy photo gear.
 Getting low as possible capturing bird and wildlife using moveable rest bags guarantees satisfactory image captures.
 The above rest bag was filled with rice maintaining stability.

 Lens rest bags come in handy when when tripods are impossible to set up.
 They're also versatile during journeys for rapid random shots of bird and wildlife.
 The speed of using heavy camera gear on rest bags on the bonnets of vehicles saves those precious seconds capturing shots.
-I had designed and made my own rest bags years ago from heavy duty material.
-They can be filled with plastic bead or when offshore with sawdust.
+I had designed and made my own rest bags in 2005, made from heavy duty material.
+They can be filled with plastic bead or when offshore with lightweight sawdust.
 I'm actually still using the same rest bag since 2005, now that's quality.
 More on my rest bags in the about page.
-I also designed and made long solid outdoor tables — more on table and driveway entrances also found in the about page.
+I also designed and made long solid outdoor tables — more on table and driveway entrances found in the about page.

 I've used the below camera rig setup since 2016 capturing all different types of images.
 The 5.5kg lens and full frame body has worked efficiently mounted on a combo Wimberley head and lightweight Gitzo/Markins tripod.
 An additional extra 10kg bag weight stabilizing the camera mounts to a grand total of 17.5 kilos.
 The Gitzo GT3531 and Markins replacement hub receives 10/10 for reliability in extreme subzero and blistering heat environments.